syncfusion-content/wpf-docs/wpf/Hub-Tile/Themes.md

 ## Customize Themes using ThemeStudio

-HubTile and PulsingTile themes can be customized using theme studio.
+Hub Tile and Pulsing Tile themes can be customized using theme studio.
 Refer the documentation [link](https://help.syncfusion.com/wpf/themes/theme-studio) for more information.